qiime2/docs/source/data-resources.rst

 - Bokulich, N.A., Kaehler, B.D., Rideout, J.R. et al. Optimizing taxonomic classification of marker-gene amplicon sequences with QIIME 2’s q2-feature-classifier plugin.
 Microbiome 6, 90 (2018). https://doi.org/10.1186/s40168-018-0470-z
 - See the `SILVA website <https://www.arb-silva.de/>`_ and the latest `Greengenes publication <https://www.nature.com/articles/ismej2011139>`_ for the latest citation information for these reference databases.

+Please note, these classifiers were trained using scikit-learn 0.23.1, and therefore can only be used with scikit-learn 0.23.1.
+If you observe errors related to scikit-learn version mismatches, please ensure you are using the pretrained-classifiers that were published with the release of QIIME 2 you are using.

 .. _`marker gene db`: